-- 1. International regulatory frameworks for audit and assurance services - a) Explain the need for laws, regulations, standards and other guidance relating to audit, assurance and related services. - b) Outline and explain the need for the legal and professional framework including:^[2] - public oversight of audit and assurance practice - ii) the impact of the UK Corporate Governance Code on audit and assurance practice - iii) the role of audit committees and impact on audit and assurance practice.
+- 1. International regulatory frameworks for audit and assurance services - a) Explain the need for laws, regulations, standards and other guidance relating to audit, assurance and related services. - b) Outline and explain the need for the legal and professional framework including:^[2] - i) public oversight of audit and assurance practice - ii) the impact of corporate governance principles on audit and assurance practice - iii) the role of audit committees and impact on audit and assurance practice.